aliyeysides/snake-go/README.md

 ```

 ### Controls
-Use arrow keys to move
+Use arrow keys or W,A,S,D to move